mhahnFr/LeakSanitizer/README.md

 To not track itself, prior to the tracking part the allocation tracking is disabled.

-The backtraces are converted to human readable strings once that specific backtrace is printed.
+The callstacks are created using the [CallstackLibrary](https://www.github.com/mhahnFr/CallstackLibrary).

 When an allocation function is called for the first time, the ``atexit`` handler and the signal handlers are installed.
 The ``atexit`` handler prints all allocations that are still registered when the program